 - Growth factor serums from plant or synthetic sources

-- Exosome therapy using regenerative cellular components
+- Exosome microneedling therapy using regenerative cellular components

 - Peptide complexes designed to enhance healing